Dracula (Czech musical): 15th century

 Dracula returns home, satisfied with his "mission".
-For a while he jokes around with the jester, saying that his task in life is to "clean the earth from all the unworthy filth" (Bowl and Cord).
+For a while he jokes around with the jester, saying that his task in life is to "clean the earth from all the unworthy filth" (The Bucker and the Sword).
 When he arrives to Adriana, she is dying from complications of child birth.
 Dracula learns that their newborn son is also dead.
 He is furious with the midwives, and shouts at them for not calling the doctor.

 The jester, who despises his master, answers that he had run to get the doctor, but the doctor wasn't there, because he was at the monastery Dracula had attacked.
 This infuriates Dracula beyond all thought.
 He orders the knights to put the jester in the stocks, to have a "long, cruel" night.
 He then yells at the rest to disappear from his line of sight.
-Once he is left alone, he prays for Adriana to wake again (To Eternal Gates).
-When that doesn't happen, he blames God for her death (Unfair God).
+Once he is left alone, he prays for Adriana to wake again (Heaven’s Gates).
+When that doesn't happen, he blames God for her death (An Unfair God).
 After some accusations shouted at God, he tries to commit suicide.
 No matter how many times he tries, his wounds instantly heal without scarring.
-This is when he learns that the curse from the priest is very much real; he is immortal (Dracula's Realization of his Immortality).
+This is when he learns that the curse from the priest is very much real; he is immortal (Dracula's Realization).

 Instantly euphoric, he throws a huge celebration and calls back his jester, so that everyone is merry.
-Then he learns the second part of the curse, when he accidentally sucks all the blood from a young village girl, to the horror of everyone else (Loving).
+Then he learns the second part of the curse, when he accidentally sucks all the blood from a young village girl, to the horror of everyone else (Lust and Passion).